 Farmers will need to be encouraged to keep accurate records about activities, inputs, yield and revenue.
 Working with farmer groups has been shown to work better than working with individual farmers.
 Farmer groups normally keep better records of different activities than individual farmers.
 Table 1 shows the proposed MRV framework.

-Table 2
+Table 2 Proposed MRV Framework for Promotion of Cultivation of High-yielding Upland Rice in Uganda